Ryan Atwood

-Ryan Francis Atwood (born March 19, 1988) is a fictional character on the Fox television series The O.C., portrayed by Ben McKenzie.
+Ryan Francis Atwood (born March 19, 1988) is a fictional character and the protagonist of the Fox television series The O.C., portrayed by Ben McKenzie.
 Atwood is an outcast and troubled teenager from Chino, California, who is given a second chance when the wealthy Cohen family takes him in.

 Concept and creation

 Casting

 The O.C.s casting director Patrick Rush found the role of Ryan particularly hard to cast.
 Chad Michael Murray refused the role in favor of playing Lucas Scott on One Tree Hill.
 Rush invited Benjamin McKenzie to audition after Warner Bros. introduced him following an unsuccessful audition for a UPN sitcom.
 McKenzie, who had spent two years in New York City and Los Angeles seeking acting work, lacked experience and later described his selection as "a tremendous leap of faith" on the producers' part.
 Show creator Josh Schwartz said in 2014, "[McKenzie] took it really seriously, and brought a lot of integrity, and integrity is not always required in a Fox teen drama".